Steps to Hiring your First Employee in Idaho

 Step 1 – Register as an Employer

-Employers will need to first get an Employer Identification Number (EIN) – Form SS-4 from the Internal Revenue Service (IRS) in addition to the Withholding Tax Number from the Idaho Department of Revenue and Unemployment Insurance Tax Account Number from the Idaho Department of Labor.
+Employers will need to first get a Federal Employer Identification Number (FEIN) – Form SS-4 from the Internal Revenue Service (IRS) in addition to the Withholding Tax Number from the Idaho Department of Revenue and Unemployment Insurance Tax Account Number from the Idaho Department of Labor.

 Step 2 – Employee Eligibility Verification

 Each new employee will need to fill out the I-9 Employment Eligibility Verification Form from U.S. Citizenship and Immigration Services.
 The I-9 Form is used to confirm citizenship and eligibility to work in the U.S.